 You either added too much flour (this is why I recommend weighing your ingredients), over baked the pie, or mixed the filling too much.
 It's important to only mix enough to incorporate the ingredients, otherwise too much gluten is created and it can make the brownie pie tough.

-It is best to store the brownie pie at room temperature in an airtight container.
+Room Temperature: It is best to store the chocolate brownie pie at room temperature in an airtight container.
 It is best eaten in two days, but can last up to five.

 More Recipes You'll Love